 All arrive at Eastfield Lodge in the afternoon for homemade cookies and tea in the lounge.
 Join us in the evening for pre-dinner drinks and delicious canapes before a two course dinner.
 Penny will enlighten you on the details of the break and be on hand for any questions throughout dinner.
 The weather may have an influence on the order in which we do the walks but with the right degree of wild enthusiasm, we should feel positive about achieving the challenge.

-Evening – Once back at the lodge, another delicious cake and hot showers are in order before a two course supper is on offer and very much needed.
+Evening - Once back at the Lodge, another delicious cake and hot showers are in order before a two course supper is offered and much deserved.

-Evening – For our last evening, Henry will arrange for us to dine at a local restaurant in the market town where you can celebrate your success at summitting several of the highest points in Yorkshire.
+Evening - For our last evening, Henry will arrange for us to dine at a local restaurant in the market town where you can celebrate your success at summitting the three highest points in Yorkshire.
 (Pay individually.)

 A leisurely breakfast before departure.